-Each year first-year students can apply to a themed living learning community, where those with similar interest live, study and participate in field trips and other community-related activities.
+Each year first-year students can apply to a themed living learning community, where those with similar interests live, study and participate in field trips and other community-related activities.
 The community is assigned a floor in a residence hall so that friends, coursework, interests and new experiences become interconnected in the best possible way.

 The rewards of choosing to enroll in an LLC are many.
 Hood encourages students to sign up for an LLC for their first year at Hood College!

 Membership in the LLC is limited, and admission will be decided on a first-come, first-served basis.
 Eligible students must complete all placement examinations before applying.

 Pictured above: Katie Rogers '16 models the back of her Dwelling in the Past LLC T-shirt.